 - Inflammation or infection of the cervix (cervicitis) or uterus (endometritis)

 - Ectopic pregnancy, miscarriage, or other pregnancy complications

 - Vaginal dryness due to lack of estrogen after menopause

 - Using hormonal birth control irregularly (such as stopping and starting or skipping birth control pills, patches, or estrogen rings)

 - Underactive thyroid (low thyroid function)

 The important takeaway here is that spotting can be caused by lots of different things going on in your body—from medication to stress to injury, inflammation, or a medical condition.

-Spotting doesn’t always spell trouble (and there are cases where spotting can even be expected).
-Conversely, there are also situations in which spotting is a cause for greater concern and something worth discussing with your primary care physician or OB/GYN.
+Spotting doesn’t always spell trouble, in some cases it can even be expected.
+Conversely, there are also situations where it can be a cause for greater concern and something worth discussing with your primary care physician or OB/GYN.

 Different types of spotting and what they could mean

 There are many different types of spotting that occur in specific circumstances.
 Here are a few benign types of spotting to look out for if you happen to be: